charles-uno/charles-uno.github.io/_drafts/2021-12-25-guns-germs-steel.md

 Staple foods domesticated elsewhere, such as sorghum in Africa and corn in the Americas, did not appear until much more recently.
 No grains or beans in Australia.

 - Archeological evidence suggests that humans were familiar with native plant species.
 - Recent efforts have domesticated many new fruits and vegetables, but no new staple foods.
 - Corn was hard to domesticate.
 Millet far less productive.
 - One crop isn't enough.
 Apples are native to the Americas, but you can't live on just apples.
 - Transition from hunter-gatherer to food production is really hard!
 - Animals.
 Only Eurasia has anything big enough to pull a plow.
 You can tame an elephant but it's still a dangerous wild animal.

-[^6]: Hunting may have contributed to extinction, but it's not certain.
-[^7]: Domestication of crops began accidentally.
-Took lots of generations.

-Agriculture is incredibly important to the development of technology.
-Farming allows greater population density than hunter-gathering, and also frees up resources for art, science, and politics.

 Climate becomes more friendly to wild cereals, especially in mediterranean areas.